 Ideal for those who teach performing arts qualifications at the following levels:

 - A level

 - Computer access

 - Strong Internet connection via Wi-Fi or ethernet;

 If you have any questions about our CPD programme, please email email@example.com

 View our CPD Terms and Conditions (PDF 126KB)

 Stacie Lee Bennett-Worth

-Stacie is a trustee at Jasmin Vardimon Education Company and a member of the HE advisory board at Digital Theatre+.
+Stacie is a trustee at Jasmin Vardimon Education Company and is part of the HE advisory board at Digital Theatre+.

 Need an invoice?